 From 2010 to 2014, we included a Tip of the Month in each of our monthly newsletters.
-These tips are compiled on this page.
-To view our recent newsletters, go to our newsletter indexpage.
+These tips have been compiled on this page.

 - June – Don't be so quick to dismiss overdubbing.

 Some musicians feel that recording "live" in the studio enhances spontaneity.
 However, how much spontaneity is left after take 5 or 6?
 I have seen some wonderful performances turned in by vocalists singing over well-crafted overdubbed backing tracks.
 Overdubbing gives you the flexibility to make some great and very creative music.

 - May – Sometimes it's a good idea to take a day off from the studio.

 Creativity can suffer from overload and overuse of your brain.
 Sometimes getting away from the studio can refresh the creativity as well as bring fresh ears to the session.